-The Eastern Long Neck Turtle also referred to as a snake-necked turtle, has an upper shell which can vary in colour from light reddish-brown to almost black.
+The Eastern Long Neck Turtle also referred to as a snake-necked turtle, has an upper shell that can vary in colour from light reddish-brown to almost black.
 The lower shell or plastron is usually creamy-yellow, sometimes with other dark brown markings.
 The feet have strong claws and are webbed for swimming.
 The jaws are made of hard, horn-like material and, if provoked, can deliver a painful bite.

-Feed on mostly fish, tadpoles, frogs and crayfish.
+The Eastern Long Neck Turtle feeds on mostly fish, tadpoles, frogs and crayfish.
 The long neck is used like a snake to rapidly strike at passing prey.
 Large food items are torn apart by the strong front claws.

-Common in Eastern Australia, while other long-necked species occur in northern and western Australia.
-They inhabit almost any type of relatively slow moving water body from farm dams to major rivers and lakes.
+The Eastern Long Neck Turtle is common in Eastern Australia, while other long-necked species occur in northern and western Australia.
+They inhabit almost any type of relatively slow-moving water body from farm dams to major rivers and lakes.

 The female lays between 8 - 24 hard-shelled eggs during spring and early summer in an excavation on the bank of a swamp or stream.
 The young tortoises usually hatch after an incubation time ranging from three to eight months.
 Some females may produce two or three clutches in one season.